charlenedelfin/100-days-delfin-log/log.md

 **Today's Progress:** I decided to wrap almost the whole chunk of code within this condition with a loop without adding any modulo operator.
 It works, but I'm still checking if it's working in the correct way.

-**Thoughts:** Skipping the modulo operator led me too early to some of my fears, which are floats. \*blood-curdling scream\* FLOATS!!!
+**Thoughts:** Skipping the modulo operator led me too early to some of my fears, which are float points. \*blood-curdling scream\* FLOATING POINTS!!!
 The modulo operator saved my life in CS50x, but this might be different.

 ![Image](https://github.com/charlenedelfin/100-days-delfin-log/blob/master/img/img84.JPG)